Phase 1, Version 1.0 – Methodology Below

 Additions to the Catalog

 As discussed in the introduction, I’m launching this as a minimum viable product so that I can get input and continue to iterate to improve the index.
-Therefore, I’m requesting that readers submit proposed additions to the catalog using the form at the bottom of this page.
+Therefore, I’m requesting that readers use this form to submit proposed additions to the catalog.

 We started by reviewing partial lists of law firm legal-service delivery innovations, including lists in the sources identified below.
 While these lists are quite helpful, none, to my knowledge, attempt to be comprehensive.